 Mamede had left my nemesis (the farinha pan) on top of the icebox and asked if I could water the deck so the wood wouldn’t dry out.
 I was more than happy to oblige, both to be of service and also to dump some of the seawater over myself.
 I was amazed by how quickly the deck dried off after wetting — wisps of steam rising from the planks.
 Starting forward and working aft, the bow was ready for another dousing by the time I reached the transom, just like painting the Golden Gate bridge.

 Drenching myself with seawater did cool me down, but it came at a price.
 Like the deck, the water on my body evaporated quickly, leaving behind a micro-dusting of salt.
 Normally I love the feeling you get at the beach after swimming in the ocean — like your skin is being shrink-wrapped in the sun.
 But at the end of the day you can wash the salt away, making your skin feel even better.
-Not so on the jangada: fresh water was only used for drinking and cooking.
+On the jangada this was not possible.
+Fresh water was only there for drinking and cooking.
 To waste it on something as frivolous as rinsing off my body would be a stupid, stupid luxury.

 Even more uncomfortable than the salt on my skin was the salt in my shorts.
 Clothing wet with seawater never fully dries out.
-The leftover salt holds in moisture, leaving the cloth clammy and damp.
-This dampness did not feel cool or soothing against my flesh.
+The leftover salt holds in moisture, leaving the cloth feeling clammy and damp.
+This dampness was not cool or soothing against my flesh.
 It had the opposite effect — rubbing against me, chafing my tender skin, making it feel like I was wearing sandpaper for underwear.

 Then why not take off your shorts? you might be thinking.